Learning React? Download my free React Handbook 🔥

-Having made a Vue course, and having used React as well (note: I have plans to create a React course early next year), I think I know something more than the average developer that only used one or the other, or simply cannot choose between the two.
+Having made a Vue course, and having used React as well (note: I have plans to create a React course early next year), I think I know something more than the average developer that only used one or the other, or cannot choose between the two.

 So, here are my impressions.

 No difference in the technical details, they do the same thing and they both do it well.

 Vue is more oriented at beginners

 This is my impression.